Not all of the light switches in the hall are in obvious places, so here is a brief guide as to their position and function.

 most non-drama uses.
 It also lights your way to the controls for …

-Two pairs of domestic spotlights which are fixed on the beam in front of the stage to add illumination if required.
+Two pairs of spotlights are fixed on the beam in front of the stage to give enough extra illumination for most activities on the stage.
 These are operated by two switches on a metal box on the left-hand side of the stage (that's 'stage right' to you thespians).
 There are three switches on the box, one of which is redundant.

 If you require 'theatrical' stage lighting, please refer to the Hall Trustees, or directly to Headley Theatre Club (01428 712892) who own the equipment.
-Please give them reasonable notice - they are usually more than happy to oblige.
-A small extra charge may be levied by them to cover bulb wear and tear, unless you offer to buy tickets for their next performance!
+Please give them reasonable notice - they cannot guarantee availability.

 Kitchen: Switches for lights in the kitchen and servery (the room to the right of the stage) are, unusually, where you might expect them to be.